 Knowing who you’re targeting and for what purpose will help define direction regarding content creation and the types of content they enjoy.

-Tip: You can base your personas off the analytics on your social channels.
+Tip: You can base your personas on the analytics on your social channels.

 3. Understand what platforms are right for you